Fody/Home/pages/licensing-patron-faq.md

 There are two options for an organization.

-   1. Apply a multiplier to the Patron cost.<br>
+   1. Apply a multiplier to the Patron cost.
    The [Patron tier](https://opencollective.com/fody/order/3059) has no upper bound on the monthly amount.
 This allows an organization with multiple developers to pay a single monthly price.
 For example: An organization with 5 developers would pay $15 per month, i.e. 5 x $3 per patron.
 An organization with 10 developers would pay $30 per month, i.e. 10 x $3 per patron and so on.
-   2. Create an Open Collective organization.<br>
+   2. Create an Open Collective organization
    A organization can [Create an Open Collective organization](https://opencollective.com/become-a-sponsor) and then allow their developers to draw on the funds from that organization.
 See [FAQ for backers](https://opencollective.com/faq/backers).
 This is the recommended option as it also opens up the opportunity for developers to select other projects they feel need support.